 Every email meeting invitation needs to include the following:

-Your invite will present as a regular email in the inboxes of target meeting participants.
+Your invite will be sent as a regular email in the inboxes of target meeting participants.
 And the very first identifier is who it’s from.
 Now that’s fine and simple if your name is Peter Peterson and you want recipients to see that.

-But is that actually how it presents itself?
-Check if it shows up as ‘Admin Group’ or ‘[email protected]‘.
+But is that how it presents itself?
+Check if it shows up as ‘Admin Group’ or ‘email@example.com ‘.
 The upshot is that it’s worth checking and having it show what you intend.

 A subject line

 As with the From field, the only other identifier in recipients’ mailboxes will be the subject line.
 Getting this right is very important, especially if you’re ‘selling’ the invitation to people who can treat attendance as optional.